jeffvestal/doc_modules_short/instruqt_labs/docs-lab-fuzzy-query/01-intro/assignment.md

 ## Examples

-This lab includes 6 examples demonstrating different aspects of the fuzzy_query query:
+This lab includes 5 examples demonstrating different aspects of the fuzzy_query query:

-### Find similar product names
+### Basic fuzzy search on product names
-Search for products with names similar to 'wireles' to catch spelling variations.
+Search for products with names similar to 'wireles'.
+This demonstrates the most basic usage of the fuzzy query.

 **Try This:**

-- Try searching for similar terms like 'premum' or 'luxry'.
+- Try searching with variations like 'wirless', 'wreless', or 'wirele'.

-### Match review titles with typos
+### Fuzzy query with custom fuzziness
-Find reviews with titles similar to 'comforable', accounting for spelling errors.
+Search for reviews with text similar to 'comfartable' using a manually set fuzziness level.

 **Try This:**

-- Try searching for 'qulity' or 'durable'.
+- Try increasing or decreasing the fuzziness parameter to see how it affects results.

-### Fuzzy match user interests
+### Fuzzy query with prefix length
-Find users with interests similar to 'Electonics', allowing for minor spelling errors.
+Search for users with interests similar to 'Electroncs', ensuring the first two characters must match exactly.

 **Try This:**

-- Search for terms like 'Books' or 'Musics'.
+- Try setting prefix_length to 0 or 3 and observe the change in results.

-### Find products with prefix matching
+### Fuzzy query with max expansions
-Search for products with names starting with 'lux' and allow minor misspellings.
+Search for reviews with titles similar to 'durability', limiting the number of term expansions.

 **Try This:**

-- Search for terms like 'pre' or 'qual'.
+- Experiment with max_expansions set to 10, 50, or higher to control the breadth of search.

-### Review text with transpositions
+### Fuzzy query with transpositions enabled
-Find reviews with text similar to 'durbale', correcting swapped characters.
+Search for products with descriptions similar to 'wirless', allowing transpositions.

 **Try This:**

-- Search for terms like 'comfrotable' or 'practical'.

-### Limit fuzzy search expansions
-Search for users with interests similar to 'Books', limiting the number of matched terms.

-**Try This:**

-- Try increasing max_expansions to see more matches.
+- Try disabling transpositions by setting 'transpositions' to false and see the difference.